Mary Ansell (actress)

 Mary Ansell (1 March 1861 – 30 June 1950) was an English actress and author.
-She was born on 1 March 1861 in Paddington (London), the third child of George and Mary Ansell, who ran and lived over the King’s Head pub in Paddington.
-Ansell’s father died in 1875 and the family moved to Hastings, in Sussex.
+She was born in Paddington (London), the third child of George and Mary Ansell, who ran the King's Head pub in Paddington.
+Ansell's father died in 1875 and the family moved from the pub where they had been living to Hastings, in Sussex.

 Stage career and first marriage

-Her first stage performance was in 1890 in a play called Harbour Lights.
+Ansell's first stage performance was in 1890 in a play called Harbour Lights.
 She met J. M. Barrie in 1891, when he was looking for an actress for a role in his play Walker, London.
 She was introduced to him by their mutual friend Jerome K Jerome.

 Barrie and Ansell developed a friendship and she nursed him when he fell ill in 1894.
 After his recovery, they married on 9 July 1894 in a simple ceremony in Kirriemuir, his home town.

 The couple first bought a house at 133 Gloucester Road, Kensington and a few years later, in 1900, moved to Leinster Corner, a house at 100 Bayswater Road overlooking Kensington Gardens.
 In the same year, Ansell bought Black Lake Cottage, a country house in Farnham, Surrey where they would go at weekends and in summer.

 During her honeymoon in Switzerland, she and Barrie adopted a St. Bernard puppy, Porthos, marking the start of her lifelong love of dogs.
-After Porthos’s death, they took on a black and white Newfoundland, Luath, who was the inspiration for Nana in Peter Pan.
+After Porthos's death, they took on a black and white Newfoundland, Luath, who was the inspiration for Nana in Peter Pan.

 In 1897 Barrie met Sylvia Llewelyn Davies and her sons, first George, Jack and Peter, and later Michael and Nico and enjoyed a close friendship with the family, to the detriment of Ansell who felt neglected.
 To fill her time, Ansell developed a strong interest in interior design and gardening which kept her occupied at both Black Lake Cottage and Leinster Corner.

 She wrote about her passions in three books, Happy Houses, The Happy Garden (1912) and Men and Dogs (1924).